savirsingh/ccc-solutions/README.md

 # CCC Solutions

-Canadian Computing Competition solutions in Python, C++, Java.
+Canadian Computing Competition solutions in C++, Python, Java.
 I started solving these problems in December 2021 (in Grade 9).

-I'm most comfortable with Python.
+I'm most comfortable with Python and C++.
+C++ is now my main programming language for competitive programming.
-I've written some solutions in C++/Java just in case they have low time limits (C++ is faster than Java which is faster than Python).

 Email kopichiki@gmail.com if you have any questions.